Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education

 \section{Conclusion \& Outlook}

+In general, the interviews, as well as the performance and cognitive load results, indicate that most of the questions were suitable for the participants.
+However, there were some notable exceptions.
+The X gate and Measurement State questions were possibly too easy, except when a global phase was also involved, as in the X gate question of the one-qubit survey.
+The H gate, Measurement Probability, Guess-the-Gates, Separability, and Entanglement questions were too difficult for some participant groups.
+Considering the overall time taken, the number of questions appears feasible for the participants.
+The A-B-crossover design allowed for within-subject as well as between-subject comparisons, while mitigating multiple testing effects due to randomization of the order (A-B or B-A) and we therefore see it as suitable to answer the overarching questions (see Section \ref{sec:res_ques}).

-The results of this study, although inconclusive, open up a wide range of questions to investigate in future studies.
-As we see some students benefiting from the visualization (in terms of performance increase and cognitive load reduction) and some not, it will be interesting to investigate further under which circumstances exactly students benefit from the visualization.
-Especially contexts within the three-qubit \acrshort{dcn} setting should be investigated more thoroughly, as the number of participants in this survey was low.
-In addition, here \acrshort{dcn} differs the most from the other two representations, since the number of steps necessary to transform \acrshort{cn} to \acrshort{dcn} is larger the more qubits the system has.
-Our results indicate a dependency of the results on context-dependent learner characteristics.
-Therefore, future studies should control for these characteristics in a more detailed way to draw conclusions regarding the potential benefit of the visualizations, e.g., by constricting the context by focusing on a specific type of question.
-If future studies find significant benefits of visualization, the exact reasons for this could remain unclear, as learners could have used the visualization as support, complementary to the mathematical notation, or have worked exclusively in the visualization.
-Eye tracking could be used to account for this \cite{PhysRevPhysEducRes.18.013102}.
+The results of this study open up a wide range of questions to investigate in future studies.
+Some students performed better and experienced reduced cognitive load when presented with visualization, while others did not.
+Therefore, it is important to investigate further under which circumstances exactly students benefit from visualizations of qubit systems, and which strategies are actually useful in this regard.
+In particular, contexts within the three-qubit \acf{dcn} setting should be investigated more thoroughly.
+Here, \ac{dcn} differs the most from the other two representations used, since the number of steps necessary to transform \acf{cn} to \ac{dcn} increases with the number of qubits.
+If, in fact, educators wish to teach students about systems of multiple qubits, future studies should also be restricted to multi-qubit systems.
+If the goal is to teach only one-qubit systems, visualizations like the Bloch sphere or vector notation could also be included in the studies.
+The Bloch sphere could alleviate issues with the one-qubit X and H gate questions that the students encountered during this study.